Baxter Dury: 2001–2016: Oscar Brown EP to It's a Pleasure

+2017: Prince of Tears

 In August 2017, Dury signed to independent record label Heavenly Recordings.
 The signing was celebrated with a special Fred Perry curated show at London venue the 100 Club, with support from label mates The Orielles.
 The same month, Dury previewed the release of his fifth studio album Prince of Tears with the release of the single "Miami" alongside a video produced by Roger Sargent.
 The track was later remixed by Jarvis Cocker and Parrot.

 The second single, title track "Prince of Tears", was released in October 2017, also with a video by Roger Sargent.
 The video depicts Dury being "beaten to a pulp" in a boxing ring.
-Sargent is quoted as saying: “Baxter trained for 2 weeks to prepare for the video...Though some trickery is involved, 80 percent of the punches are real – and hurt!
+Sargent is quoted as saying: "Baxter trained for 2 weeks to prepare for the video...Though some trickery is involved, 80 percent of the punches are real – and hurt!
 We wanted that realism to be the spine of the shoot, so that Baxter's acting would be all the more real.
-It still gets me emotionally every time I watch!”
+It still gets me emotionally every time I watch!"

 Co-produced by Dury & Ash Workman and mixed by longstanding collaborator Craig Silvey, the album Prince of Tears was released in October 2017.
 It featured guest appearances from Jason Williamson of Sleaford Mods (on the track "Almond Milk") and Rose Elinor Dougall (on "Porcelain"), as well as long-term collaborator Madelaine Hart providing backing vocals across numerous tracks.
 The album received wide acclaim, and was a Sunday Times Album of the Week, Guardian Album of the Week and Rough Trade Shops No. 20 Album of the Year.
-Writing in The Guardian, Alexis Petridis commented that "Everything on Prince of Tears is a little sharper, a little more pointed than on Dury’s previous works."
+Writing in The Guardian, Alexis Petridis commented that "Everything on Prince of Tears is a little sharper, a little more pointed than on Dury's previous works."
 Mojo magazine described it as "a career best album".
 The final single from the album was "Listen", and also featured a video directed by Roger Sargent.

-Dury headlined London’s KOKO on 29 November 2017 and went on to support Noel Gallagher’s High Flying Birds in April and May 2018 in the UK & Ireland.
-A UK headline tour in the autumn culminated in a sold out show at London’s Shepherd’s Bush Empire.
+Dury headlined London's KOKO on 29 November 2017 and went on to support Noel Gallagher's High Flying Birds in April and May 2018 in the UK & Ireland.
+A UK headline tour in the autumn culminated in a sold out show at London's Shepherd's Bush Empire.

-On 10th October 2018 Heavenly Recordings announced a new collaboration from Baxter Dury, French dance music pioneer Étienne de Crécy and Delilah Holliday entitled B.E.D.
-The self-titled album was produced by de Crécy and Baxter Dury in France.
-The 9-track album was released on 26th October 2018 and the lead single was "White Coats", released on 10th October.